Criminal and Traffic Law 101

-If you have been charged with a crime in Ohio, it is likely that the crime you are charged with is listed in Title 29 of the Ohio Revised Code or is a city code or municipal ordinance modeled after a crime listed in Title 29.
+If you have been charged with a criminal law in Ohio, it is likely that the crime you are charged with is listed in Title 29 of the Ohio Revised Code or is a city code or municipal ordinance modeled after a crime listed in Title 29.

 Traffic Law in Ohio

 Title 45 of the Ohio Revised Code is entitled Motor Vehicles – Aeronautics – Watercraft.
 As the name indicates, Title 45 is a list of offenses involving cars, airplanes, and boats and what constitutes those offenses.
 It also contains an explanation of proper procedures to be used as well as relevant definitions.